 1. Re-engage lost customers

-You might have some (or many) customers that don’t buy your services anymore due to some reason.
-You can get them to engage again with your business by adding them to your mailing list and bring them back on board.
+You might have a list of customers that don’t buy your services anymore due to some reason.
+Their requirement might have changed in recent time, and this is the point where you need to connect with them.
+You can get them to engage again with your business by adding them to your mailing list and bringing them back on board.

-Get a list of all those customers who haven’t been active in maybe, two or three months, or even six months, depending on what works best for you, and craft compelling emails that make them come back to you and shop from your store.
+You can create a list of all those customers who haven’t been active in maybe, two or three months, or even six months, depending on what works best for you, and craft compelling emails that make them check out your new offers.

 2. Deliver the right information to the right people

 Email automation allows you to create workflows for every action that a customer performs and sends emails based on those triggers.
-These emails are the ones that are specifically drafted for each trigger.
+These automated emails are specially customized for each trigger.

-For example, if you want to greet a new customer who recently signed up as a trial user, you can set a trigger in your email automation software with a welcome email written for this very situation.
-Your email automation tool will deliver this email to the right recipient at the right time.
+For example, if you want to greet a new customer who recently signed up as a trial user, you can automatically send a welcome email.
+Thereafter, the automation will start working based on the subscriber’s actions.

 This increases the relevancy of your emails, which is important to retain your customers.
 After all, 55% of customers like email messages that contain relevant products and offers.